Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 By the time they were back to the footprint of the base itself, there weren’t too many Hunters left alive.
 They were even throwing Builders into the fight.

-“Motherfucker.”
+"Motherfucker."

 Firth’s angry rumble drew Daar’s attention to the river’s far bank.
 An oversized white beast stood calmly among the rubble, not joining the attack.
 As much as Daar could read Hunter body language it looked...relaxed.

-“Fucker’s laughin’ at us,” Burgess agreed.
+"Fucker’s laughin’ at us," Burgess agreed.

 Daar duck-nodded, staring the Alpha down, then turned away.
-“Ignore it.
-It’s about ‘ta die anyhow.”
+"Ignore it.
+It’s about ‘ta die anyhow."

 The last of the regular units jumped through the Array.
 The last trickle of Hunters tried to swarm them…